profsmith89/ctps/_sources/chap03.md

 Be careful not to confuse `\n` and `\N{emoji_name}`.
 ```

-If you want to learn more about Unicode and play with different emojis in your programs, please see Python's [Unicode HOWTO](https://docs.python.org/3/howto/unicode.html) page, the homepage for [unicode.org](https://home.unicode.org), and info about the [cat-with-wry-smile emoji](https://emojipedia.org/cat-with-wry-smile).
+If you want to learn more about Unicode and play with different emojis in your programs, please see Python's Unicode HOWTO[^fn11] page, the homepage for unicode.org[^fn12], and info about the cat-with-wry-smile emoji[^fn13].

 Using all this new knowledge, we can code a solution for steps 2 and 3: